barcodex/temple/Readme.md

 The good news is that it is extendable without too much difficulties.
 Some clues are given in the comments for Temple class itself, so you do not need to always come back to this document to refresh your memory.

-You will definitely want to add more modifiers, so probably, you will want to extend calculateValue() method of one or more Modifier classes.
+You will definitely want to add more modifiers, so probably, you will want to extend calculateValue() method of one or more Modifier-derived classes.
 If you make your own derivative of Modifier, you will need to extend Processor class, too, so that applyModifier() method uses the right classes.

 It would look like this to extend a Modifier class: